-It was in this same issue that James Hammond Trumbull (1821-1897), a Philologist, challenged calling these wooden pieces "medals."
+It was in this same issue that J. Hammond Trumbull challenged calling these wooden pieces "medals."

-"Medal" is metal, even if it's spelled with a d.
+Medal" is metal, even if it's spelled with a d.
 Architects and painters talk of "medallions," which are not of metal, but they use the word as they do "roses" and "stars" figuratively.
 Wood is non-metallic, and consequently non-medallic.